rscataran/SendTopyLoadBookmarklet/README.md

 6. Check the link(s) to send to pyLoad for downloading

 Note:
-pyLoad users must be logged in the pyLoad webinterface for this bookmarklet to work
+- pyLoad users must be logged in the pyLoad webinterface for this bookmarklet to work
+- If you have a different address/port for your pyLoad, change the value of urlx on line 158 to your pyLoad setup.